 This is a great book for both beginners and people who have been knitting for years.

-There is step by step instructions with pictures that walk you through from how to hold the yarn and needles to more advanced techniques.
-At this time the book is still a bargain at $3.41.
+There are step by step instructions with pictures that walk you through from how to hold the yarn and needles to more advanced techniques.

 Improve your ability to follow knitting patterns and create beautiful completed projects.